Biophotonics-Tyndall/QY-DAQInterface/README.md

 ## Folder structure

++ [gui/](./gui/): Includes the code with a graphical user interface to control the QY system
 + [setup/](./setup/): Auxiliary files to install required packages
 + [docs/](./docs/): Manuals and Ni-DAQ6212 datasheets.
 (This files might not be available on github repository)
 + [data/](./data/): Folder where the acquired raw-data is saved